vmware-archive/demo-app/README.md

 ## Prerequisites

-To view data in Tanzu Observability by Wavefront you need:
+To view data in Tanzu Observability by Wavefront, you need:
 * A Tanzu Observability account.
-If you don't have an account register for the [free trial](https://tanzu.vmware.com/observability).
+If you don't have an account, register for the [free trial](https://tanzu.vmware.com/observability).
 * Get the API token and the URL of your instance.
-For more information, see [Managing API Tokens](https://docs.wavefront.com/wavefront_api.html#generating-an-api-token)
+For more information, see [Managing API Tokens](https://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

 ## Send Data